-The centre is also very easy to reach from the airport.
-Taxis cost around 8euros depending on the firm.
-Then there’s the regular bus (no.22, services are generally very punctual) for only 1.15 euro from the ticket machines available at the stop.
-Once in Old Town, you’ll find the area embraced by a winding canal connecting to the main river Daugava.
+Accessibility is another strong point.
+The center is also very easy to reach from the airport.
+Taxis cost around 8€ depending on the company.
+Then there’s the regular bus (no.22, services are generally very punctual) for only 1.15€ from the ticket machines available at the stop.
+Once you arrive in the Old Town, you’ll find the area embraced by a winding canal connecting to the main river Daugava.
 A perfect surrounding for slow, leisurely strolls.
 Very important when you need a well-deserved break to refresh your mind!

 Food for thought

 Feeling a little more adventurous than being waited on?
-This city boasts of having one the largest market in East Europe which spills out from 5 large pavilions to the surrounding areas outdoor.
+This city boasts one the largest markets in East Europe, Rīgas Centrāltirgus, which spills out from 5 large pavilions to the surrounding areas outdoor.
 This is a lively place to taste some local delicacies.